EanNewton/Awesome-Reading-List/README.md

 - [CryptoPals](https://cryptopals.com/) - A set of 48 practical programming exercises that Thomas Ptacek and his team at Matasano Security have developed as a kind of teaching tool (and baited hook).
 This is a different way to learn about crypto than taking a class or reading a book.
 - [DRM is not to prevent copyright violations](https://web.archive.org/web/20140906214521/https://plus.google.com/+IanHickson/posts/iPmatxBYuj2) - The purpose of DRM is to give content providers leverage against creators of playback devices.
 - [Extracting Randomness from Text](https://prgomez.com/randomness-from-text/) - While the running key cipher can be broken easily, BookPad offers a level of security comparable to that of a one-time-pad.
 In this article, I try to explain why in layman’s terms.
-- [Snake Cipher](https://prgomez.com/snake-cipher/) - Using this cipher is so much like playing the old “snake” video game, I’ve called it just that: Snake
+- [Snake Cipher](https://prgomez.com/snake-cipher/) - Using this cipher is so much like playing the old “snake” video game, I’ve called it just that: Snake.

 ## Food and Cooking